About the Author

 Is the learning material up-to-date?

-Can I get a digital copy of the book if I bought it on Amazon?
+Can I get a digital copy of the book if I've purchased it on Amazon?

-If you have bought the book on Amazon, you may have seen that the book is available on my website too.
-Since I use Amazon as one way to monetize my often free content, I honestly thank you for your support and invite you to sign up for my courses.
-After creating an account there, write me an email about your purchase with a receipt from Amazon, so that I can unlock the content for you.
-With an account on my platform, you always have access to the latest version of the book.
+If you've purchased the book on Amazon, you might have noticed it's also available on my website.
+Since I use Amazon as one way to generate revenue for my frequently free content, I genuinely appreciate your support and I encourage you to sign up for my courses.
+Once you've created an account, send me an email detailing your Amazon purchase.
+This will enable me to unlock the content for you.
+By having an account on my platform, you'll always enjoy access to the most up-to-date version of the book.
+Thank you for your support!

 Why does the book not have many pages?